-The Canadian National Exhibition of the 1970s was a technicolor super dream of deep-fried food, neon lights, and eye-popping paint.
+The CNE of the 1970s was a technicolor super dream of deep-fried food, neon lights, and eye-popping paint.
 For 18 days every year, the Tornado rollercoaster hurtled around its metal track, the Sky Diver ferris wheel tipped screaming riders through endless, nauseating barrel rolls, and the erratic Wild Mouse dispensed whiplash injuries.

 Aerial view of the CNE grounds, the Princes' Gates, and the city skyline minus the CN Tower.
 August 20, 1972.